Indigenous Graduate Students

 CPA Graduate Award in Indigenous Business and Leadership By Nomination Only | View Approx. Award Value Business

-This award valued at a minimum of $5000, will be granted annually in any term to an Indigenous graduate student enrolled in the EMBA in Indigenous Business and Leadership program, and have the intent to pursue a career in accounting.
+This award valued at a minimum of $5000, will be granted annually in any term to an Indigenous graduate student enrolled in the EMBA in Indigenous Business and Leadership program, and having the intent to pursue a career in accounting.

 Learn more about this award →